scriptoshi/livewire-google-onetap/README.md

 ## Usage

-To use the component, make sure you have livewire installed and properly set up in your Laravel application.
+To use the component, make sure you have Livewire installed and properly set up in your Laravel application.
 Livewire includes Alpine by default.

 Then, in your login or registration page, add the component: